bagaturchess/Bagatur/README.md

 <a href="" rel="Bagatur ELO rating"><img src="ELO_2021.11.18.png" alt="" /></a>

+Special thanks to <a href="https://www.chessprogramming.org/Graham_Banks">Graham Banks</a>, who put a huge efforts in testing Bagatur version through the years!

 # Machine Learning

 There are some code examples of Artificial Intelligence / Machine Learning experiments with the <a href="http://neuroph.sourceforge.net/">Neuroph</a> 2.94 Java framework.